-Meanwhile lets just say that we are proud Stephen McCord contributed a whooping 8 entries.
+But we are proud to say that Stephen McCord contributed 8 entries already.

 Part 2 – Nuclear Promise – Procedure and Work Instruction’s Perfect Storm In Part 1 – Nuclear Promise – Procedure and Work Instruction’s Perfect Storm, I raised a concern based on my observation of challenges with regards to procedure and work instruction quality.
 These quality challenges include (but are not limited to): inconsistencies in level […]

 Delivering the Nuclear Promise Over the last 10 years, generating costs for U.S. reactors has increased roughly 28%.
 In response NEI and the nuclear industry developed the Nuclear Promise, which is designed to reduce generating costs by 30% by 2018.
 “Companies that operate America’s nuclear energy facilities have partnered on a multiyear […]

 When performing a procedure or work instruction, do your workers stop to read the Notes, Cautions, Warnings, Precautions, Limitations?
 If they are like a majority of users, then the answer is most likely “No!”
 In many industries, there is a requirement to perform placekeeping (e.g., circle/slash, check, initial) on this type of information.
 Yet, even […]